ProjectManticore/Manticore/README.md

 iOS Jailbreak based on cicuta_virosa

 ## About us
-The Manticore Jailbreak, is an independant jailbreak tool for all devices, including A14 and below, running iOS 14.3 or lower.
+The Manticore Jailbreak is an independent jailbreaking tool for all devices, including A14 and below, running iOS 14.3 or lower.
-It's our goal to steal the title, "the Most advanced jailbreak" title from unc0ver.
+It's our goal to take back the "The most advanced jailbreak" title from unc0ver.

 ## Completion
 - [x] Exploit Implementation (cicuta_virosa)